Radomaster99/SmartBets/docs/api-endpoints.md

   - plus a small priority shortlist controlled by `PriorityKeepaliveCount`

 Recommended frontend behavior:
-- send heartbeats every `20..30` seconds
+- send heartbeats every `25..30` seconds
 - send only visible live fixtures
 - stop heartbeats when the tab is hidden
 - the backend-side The Odds API refresh loop should usually run every `60` seconds by default
 - more frequent heartbeats do not imply more frequent provider calls; they only keep viewer interest fresh in the backend registry
+- this heartbeat affects only live odds refresh priority
+- it does not replace or modify the API-Football live status layer

 Response:
 - `ReceivedFixtureIds`